Why and How to Convert PDFs to Images: Essential Insights and Code Samples

 GIF

 GIF is an acronym for Graphics Interchange Format, a file format that supports both static and animated images.
 GIFs rose to popularity as a way to react on social media without words.
 There have often been arguments about its proper pronunciation as well (is it gif or jif?
 We may never know).
-GIF files are ideal for images that require animation and simple graphics (logos and line drawings) because of their limited color palette support.
-When subtle colors matter, GIF is not likely ideal.
-The file type supports up to 8 bits (up to 256 distinct RGB colors) per pixel.

 JPEG